nishant7414/Edu_skill/README.md

-## A Basic SkillTech Website Created using HTML, CSS and JavaScript
+## A SkillTech Website Created using HTML, CSS and JavaScript